dmikushin/cnn-benchmarks/README.md

 This is the 200-layer model described in [[5]](#resnet-eccv) and implemented in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).

-Even with a batch size of 16, the 8GB GTX 1080, M4000 and K520 did not have enough memory to run the model.
+Even with a batch size of 16, the 8GB GTX 1080 Ti, M4000 and K520 did not have enough memory to run the model.

 |GPU|cuDNN|Forward (ms)|Backward (ms)|Total (ms)|